Randy Jackson (Jacksons singer): Bankruptcy

 Jackson filed for bankruptcy in 1996.
 He was ordered to surrender his shares in Modern Records Inc. In May 1998, an arrest warrant was issued when Jackson failed to turn over the stock.
 In 2001, he pleaded guilty to bankruptcy fraud by failing to list all his vehicular assets.

 Child support

-In January 2012, Jackson filed a complaint against Oaziaza, disputing an alleged $500,000 owed in child support.
+In January 2012, Jackson filed a complaint against Loaiza, disputing an alleged $500,000 owed in child support.
 He claimed he had never been served for the initial paternity lawsuit, instead claiming that the matter had been settled in 1993.
-His absence at the paternity proceedings resulted in a default judgment in Oaziaza's favor.
+His absence at the paternity proceedings resulted in a default judgment in Loaiza's favor.

 Disputed will and child custody

 Randy attempted to unseat executors John Branca and John McClain and dismiss the will of his brother Michael, which reportedly made their mother Katherine furious.
 He, Jermaine and Janet objected to the 2011 tribute concert held for Michael, stating that they felt the family's attention should have been focused on Conrad Murray's trial.

 The three siblings were later involved in an event where Katherine lost custody of Michael's children due to suspicion that she was "prevented from acting as a guardian because of the acts of third parties".
 Randy, Jermaine, and Janet attempted to take the children with them to Arizona, where it was alleged that Katherine was being held against her will after being kidnapped.
 Footage of the event appeared to show the siblings storming the house and Janet trying to take Paris's phone.
 Sheriff's deputies broke up an altercation between Randy, Jermaine and Trent (Katherine's nephew-in-law and paternal cousin of Randy and Jermaine).
 In the end, the court ordered that Katherine would share custody of Prince, Paris, and Bigi ("Blanket") with their cousin, TJ Jackson, the then 34-year-old son of Tito Jackson.